#Chile Municipal employees in Providencia must respect the chosen name of transgender people

 [READ ALSO: Brazil allows students to use their self-identified name in schools]

-They clarified that the document will only be valid for procedures related to the municipality itself, such as obtaining a resident card, accessing activities, etc. However, it will not be valid for procedures related to the central administration, such as driver's licenses or others, for which the valid document will continue to be the National Identity Card.We are Present
+They clarified that the document will only be valid for procedures related to the municipality itself, such as obtaining a resident card, accessing activities, etc. However, it will not be valid for procedures related to the central administration, such as driver's licenses or others, for which the valid document will continue to be the National Identity Card.We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US